julp/freebsd-scripts/minijail/README.md

 Usage:

-1. create the base jail: `minijail.sh --create skel`
+1. create the base jail: `minijail.sh --install skel`
-2. create a jail: `minijail.sh --create foo`
+2. create a first real jail: `minijail.sh --install foo`

 * Drop a jail: `minijail.sh --delete foo`
 * Upgrade the base jail: `minijail.sh --update skel` (but you'll need to recompile/reinstall all your packages or to install misc/compat\<old major version>x in your jails when major version changes)